-As stated in Provision (a), the Auditor was able to sit with and interview intake staff who were able to walk the Auditor through the intake screening and classification process.
-Intake staff indicated they monitor all the inmate population and will conduct a re-assessment when warranted due to:
+As stated in Provision (a), the Auditor was able to speak with intake staff who were able to walk the Auditor through the intake screening and classification process.
+Intake staff indicated they monitor all the inmate population and will conduct a reassessment when warranted due to:

-- A referral - A request
+- A referral

+- A request

-- An incident of sexual abuse, or - A receipt of additional information that may have some bearing on theinmate's risk of victimization or abusiveness.
+- An incident of sexual abuse, or

+- A receipt of additional information that may have some bearing on theinmate's risk of victimization or abusiveness.